FloppaDev/gbz80/readme.md

 ## Reference

-The instruction set is available [here](./gen/instructions/opcode.html).
+The instruction set is available [here](https://www.pastraiser.com/cpu/gameboy/gameboy_opcodes.html) or in './gen/instructions/opcode.html'.
 Some alternative mnemonics from the bottom of the page are used and replace all the other options, such that a plus or minus sign is never used within an instruction.

 ## Structure of the project